Hiking With Plantar Fasciitis: Expert Recovery Guide

 As a hiking guide with 15+ years of experience and three personal battles with this condition, I’ve learned exactly what works for hikers dealing with plantar fasciitis.
+Together with podiatrist Maurice Verhagen, I worked out this guide to help you get back on your feet.

 In this guide, you’ll learn: